esamattis/lean-redux/README.md

 scopes can be defined with arrays.
 Works like paths in [Lodash](https://lodash.com/docs/4.16.4#set).
 If `scope` is passed as a prop from the parent component it will override the value defined here.
-- `defaultProps: Object` Default values for props that do not exist in the state
+- `getInitialState(): Object` Create default values for the scoped state
 - `mapState(state: Object, ownProps: Object): Object` Just like the `mapStateToProps` in React Redux, but the state is scoped according to the `scope` option.
-If not defined the default implementation is to return the props matching `defaultProps`.
+If not defined the default implementation is to return the props matching what `getInitialState()` returns.
 - `handlers: Object|createHandlers(): Object` Object of event handler to be passed to the component as props.
 Each handler can return a `LeanUpdate` which transforms the part of the state scoped to the component.
 See below for